utkarshgupta04092003/4-infinite-scroll-challenge/README.md

 This project is licensed under the [MIT License](LICENSE), allowing you to use and modify the code for personal and commercial purposes.

----

-Feel free to customize this template according to your project's specific details and structure.
-Add more sections if needed, and make sure to update the screenshot and project structure details accordingly.